 To address this compatibility issue with your Circle Home Plus, we recommend enabling Compatibility Mode.
 Read more about enabling Compatibility Mode on your Circle Home Plus.

-You may also use the method described below for Circle with Disney devices if using Compatibility Mode will not work for you.
+You may also use the method described below for the Circle Home (1st generation) device devices if using Compatibility Mode will not work for you.

-On these types of routers, Circle with Disney will not properly function unless the 5ghz radio is disabled.
+On these types of routers, the Circle Home (1st generation) device will not properly function unless the 5ghz radio is disabled.
 In addition, Circle can only manage wireless devices that are connected on the 2.4ghz band, and all devices connected over Ethernet must be assigned as "Unmanaged Devices" in Circle.